 For the Class B share variable annuities, surrender charges generally begin around 6.00% to 8.00% of the purchase payment in year one and end at 1.00% to 2.00% of the cash value in the final year of the surrender charge period.
 For the Class L share variable annuities, surrender charges generally begin around 7.00% of the purchase payment in year one and end at 5.00% of the contract value in the final year of the surrender charge period.
 As noted above, Class C share variable annuities generally do not carry surrender charges.
 Surrender charges for variable life insurance policies vary widely from product to product, and you should refer to the prospectus for a particular variable life insurance policy for specific details regarding surrender charges and surrender charge periods.
-There is significant variability in the surrender charges and surrender charge periods that vary from the typical surrender charges and surrender charge periods discussed above.
+There is significant variability in the surrender charges and surrender charges and surrender charges and surrender charges and surrender charge periods have surrender charges and surrender charges.